 There’s significant evidence to suggest that children who grow up with a consistent father figure enjoy greater emotional and physiological well-being later in life—another great reason to celebrate Father’s Day.
 And although mothers have usually been the focus of parent-child research in the past, more recently, the role of the father is becoming recognized as a significant factor in childhood development.
 More specifically, fathers have a massive impact on cognitive development, in ways that we might tend to undervalue.

-Though mothers typically show higher levels of involvement in their children’s lives, fathers play an irreplaceable role as facilitators of resiliency-building: Dads are more likely to engage in roughhousing with kids, encourage them to take risks, and help them process and cope with fear, or traumatic experiences.
-These activities form a bond that is distinctly different from mother-child relationships but helps to foster mental fortitude in adulthood in a way that only fathers can do.
+Though mothers typically show higher levels of involvement in their children’s lives, fathers play an irreplaceable role as facilitators of resiliency-building.
+Dads are more likely to engage in roughhousing with kids, encourage them to take risks, and help them process and cope with fear or traumatic experiences.
+These activities form a bond that is distinctly different from mother-child relationships and helps to foster mental fortitude in adulthood.

 Navigating Father-Child Relationships as Adults: Communicating with Dad

 Just like any other relationship, father-child connections take work to maintain.
 For many, it’s harder to emotionally connect with Dad than it is with Mom—but that doesn’t mean it’s impossible.
 If you’re hoping to spend some quality time with your dad this Father’s Day, focusing on dad-specific ways to improve your connection could be helpful.
 Some suggestions for bonding with dad this Father’s Day include:

 - Paying attention to your body language if you meet up in person: Men typically prefer standing or sitting side by side—this harkens back to days when men (and fathers) would stand to watch for predators or warring factions.
 Whereas many women prefer talking face to face, men tend to feel this sort of body language is confrontational—you may be able to enjoy a deeper conversation with your dad.